--The borrowers will be required to maintain hazard insurance on secured assets, and in some cases, credit life or key man insurance with the RLF as loss payee.

--The rate of interest may range from zero percent and no higher than the prevailing prime rate published in the Wall Street Journal and will be set taking into consideration such factors as risk, liquidity of collateral, and equity position.
+- -The borrowers will be required to maintain hazard insurance on secured assets, and in some cases, credit life or key man insurance with the RLF as loss payee. - -The interest rate may range from zero percent to no higher than the prevailing prime rate published in the Wall Street Journal.
+It will be set considering factors such as risk, collateral liquidity, and equity position.